Who is this map for?

 Do the different Parking Garage symbols show cost?

 This is a street parking map, but even armed with this information, finding parking can sometimes take too long.
-As an added convenience, a layer showing Off Street Parking locations is included.
+As an added convenience, a layer showing the approximate locations of Off Street Parking facilities is included.
 (It can happen to the best of us.)
 Some attempt was made to distinguish between a "Garage" (all dark green), a "Lot" (1/2 dark green), a combination of the two (3/4 dark green), and even a "Municipal Parking Garage" (1/4 dark green), but other than that, no assumptions can be made about the different costs.

 Why are there not bus symbols for all the bus stops?